MolecularMatch/mm-public-scripts/blog/publication2018/Publication2018.md

 - Oncotarget
 - Pathology oncology research : POR
 - Pediatric blood & cancer
+- PloS one
 - Science (New York, N.Y.)
 - Science signaling
 - Science translational medicine
+- Scientific reports
+- The Journal of molecular diagnostics : JMD
 - The Lancet.
 Oncology
 - The New England journal of medicine
+- Tumour biology : the journal of the International Society for Oncodevelopmental Biology and Medicine
+- Urologic oncology